jmtes/practice/js/react/notes.md

 * Components can be functions or classes.
 * It used to be that only class components can have a state, but hooks allow functional components to have a state as well.
 * Class components must extend the `Component` class.
+* Use the `rce` shortcut in VSCode to quickly make one!
 ### `render()`
 * `render()` is what's called a life cycle method, meaning it runs at a certain point when the component's loaded.
 * There are other life cycle methods that you can run at certain points, but `render()` is the one that's actually required.